Taeuk-Jang/fairclassifier_fairdata/README.md

 ## Description of repo

--upsample_implementation/stargan_test-VAE-compas_best.ipynb
+- upsample_implementation/stargan_test-VAE-compas_best.ipynb
     : to demonstrate the results on compas dataset.

--requirements.txt : contains the information about the library dependencies for the paper.
+- requirements.txt : contains the information about the library dependencies for the paper.